CSUF - California State University, Fullerton College of Business and Economics

 News Center

-Cal State Fullerton Management Professor Rommel Salvador’s academic interests center on ethical decision making in organizations, occupational health and safety, and management education.
-The University of Central Florida doctoral alumnus’ research examines how ethical leadership and organizational climate influences behavior, exploring ways to improve safety training transfer and foster ethicality.
-In his role as department chair, Salvador actively bridges research and practice by applying scholarly insights into his administrative role.
+Rommel Salvador’s academic interests center on ethical decision-making in organizations, occupational health and safety, and management education.
+His research examines how ethical leadership and organizational climate influence behavior, exploring ways to improve safety training transfer and foster ethical cultures.
+As a professor in the Department of Management, he is committed to integrating behavioral ethics into the courses he teaches, preparing future leaders to make responsible, evidence-based decisions.
+In his service role as department chair, Salvador actively bridges research and practice by applying scholarly insights to his administrative role.

 Share This Story